nickbrandt/GitLab/doc/ci/pipelines.md

 #### Custom collapsible sections

-Build scripts can introduce their own collapsible sections by marking the start and end of the section:
+You can create collapsible sections in job logs by manually outputting special codes that GitLab will use to determine what sections to collapse:

+- Section start marker: `section_start:UNIX_TIMESTAMP:SECTION_NAME\r\e[0K` + `TEXT_OF_SECTION_HEADER`
+- Section end marker: `section_end:UNIX_TIMESTAMP:SECTION_NAME\r\e[0K`

+You must add these codes to the script section of the CI configuration.
+For example, using `echo`:

 ```yaml
 job1: